endymion/BeachAnalytics/site/pages/tags/ihme-model.md

 ### Purely statistical

 The IHME model doesn't understand anything about the dynamics of how the virus spreads.
 It <mark>doesn't consider how easily it spreads or how long someone can be infected before they show symptoms</mark>.
 And it certainly doesn't consider the Heisenberg Effect, in terms of the effect that its own projections might have on the public's behavior.
-It is <mark>purely a statistical model</mark>
+It is <mark>purely a statistical model</mark>{% cite UT:projections-for-first-wave %}

 The model <mark>looks at other places that have already been hit by the pandemic</mark>, like China and Italy.
 It assumes that the infection will always taper off the way that it has in those places, and it tries to estimate when that might happen.
 The model's assumptions about the population maintaining measures to slow the spread of the virus are the main factors that affect the forecast.
 The researchers at IHME are <mark>constantly adjusting the input parameters</mark> based on new data, including changes in public behavior.
 Ironically, some of these changes in behavior are now influenced by the model itself, creating a sort of <mark>Heisenberg-Effect feedback loop</mark>.